 Naomi’s rowing career is symmetrical in that the length of her run up to brief but glorious international representation has been matched by a long, ongoing and very successful time rowing since then.

 She reached the semi-finals of the Princess Royal Challenge Cup at Henley Royal Regatta in 2003.
 “That performance stems from the sculling that I’d started with Filipe the year before.
 And that was a massive achievement for me because I was beating openweights,” she reflects.
-“I remember being down off the start in the quarter final, which is what I expected as a lightweight, and I dropped the rate to 33 and rating lower than the opposition and I sculled through her, so I was quite pleased with that!”
-A photo of her in action can be seen here.
+“I remember being down off the start in the quarter final, which is what I expected as a lightweight, but then I dropped the rate to 33 and I sculled through her while under-rating her, so I was quite pleased with that!”

-She also won lightweight doubles at the National Championships with Becs Ingledew again two week later.
-They went on to win the lightweight pairs at Henley Women’s in 2006 (which she admits to being quite proud of because they’d previously lost to the crew whom they beat in the final) and the lightweight doubles in 2007, bringing her total haul of Henley Women’s medals to 11, all of them from Championship events.
+Naomi also won lightweight doubles at the National Championships with Becs Ingledew again two weeks later.
+They went on to win the lightweight pairs at Henley Women’s in 2006 (which she admits to being quite proud of because they’d previously lost to the crew whom they beat in the final) and the lightweight doubles in 2007.
+These victories alongside a win in Elite (Openweight) Quads in a composite crew in 2005 brought her total haul of Henley Women’s medals to 11, all of them from Championship events.
 This puts her equal with Sue Appelboom (who won the women’s lightweight single sculls for ten consecutive years) as the most decorated Henley Women’s medallists.
-Impressively, though, Naomi has continued racing there, most recently in the lightweight doubles with Becs (now Saddler) in 2019.
+Impressively, Naomi has continued racing there, most recently in the lightweight doubles with Becs (now Saddler) in 2019.
 Her final appearance at Henley Royal Regatta was in 2008 when her lightweight quad reached the final of the Prince Grace Challenge Cup in torrential rain; although they didn’t win, they had become the first Upper Thames crew to reach a Henley final.